 In the context of guided reading, it can be helpful for students to work together to form the questions to ask their teacher.

-Rather than directly answering the questions for the group, however, teachers would do well to encourage the students to work towards finding the answers for themselves, as this not only helps knowledge retention, but improves their reading independence.
+Rather than directly answering the questions for the group, however, teachers would do well to encourage the students to work towards finding the answers for themselves, as this not only helps knowledge retention but improves their reading independence.

 A simple way to encourage your students to summarize a story is to ask them to paraphrase it in their own words.
-As it will be highly unlikely they will have memorized the entire story word for word, paraphrasing the story will allow you to assess their overall understanding of what they have read.
+As it will be highly unlikely they will have memorized the entire story word for word, paraphrasing it will allow you to assess their overall understanding of what they have read.